wety-dev/jackpot-ton/README.md

 You can only blame the randomizer for not winning.
 [randomizeLt](https://docs.ton.org/develop/smart-contracts/guidelines/random-number-generation#simply-use-randomize_lt).

-If you are really curious about the ticket number of the last winner, the contract has a function called get_winner_ticket.
+If you are curious about the ticket number of the last winner, the contract has a function called get_winner_ticket.

 The contract owner has the following abilities:
 1. `Change max players in round. (from 1 to 100)`
 2. `Change min bet. (from 1 to 100 TONs)`
 3. `Change fee percent. (from 1 to 5)` 5% is max.
-4. `Moving funds from a smart contract balance.`
+4. `Transferring funds from a smart contract balance.`

 **It is important to note that the owner cannot transfer funds that are in an active round.
 Only funds remaining on the contract balance as fees can be transferred.**